isomerpages/moe-yuhuasec/_our-ccas/Physical Sports/Volleyball.md

 ### Background

-The Yuhua Volleyball CCA provides many opportunities to our pupils to practice being confident and courageous, allowing them to experience success, and transfer this habit of excellence into other aspects of their lives.
-Our vision is to nurture our Volleyball players into men and women who espouse the values of teamwork, discipline and resilience.
+Both Yuhua Secondary and Shuqun Secondary have a long history of excellence and success in Volleyball.
+This strength in Volleyball continued with the reborn Yuhua Secondary when the two schools merged in 2019.
+Our volleyball CCA provides many opportunities for student to grow in confidence and courage.
+By demanding the highest standards from our volleyballers, we know that this habit of excellence will spread into other aspects of their lives.
+Our vision is to nurture every volleyballer into men and women who embody teamwork, discipline and resilience.

 ### Our Team

 Teachers
-OIC: Mr Clement Bey (Overall Boys)
+OIC: Mr Clement Bey
-2IC: Mdm Shamsiah Mr Isaac Tan
+2IC: Mr Isaac Tan
-Mrs Taufik
+Girls Team: Ms Shamsiah
-Mr Soong Yu-Juan
+Boys Team: Mr Soong Yu-Juan

 ### Student Leaders

 Girls
-**Captain**: Nurezriyana bte M Zahaid (303)
+**Captain**: DAMIEN TAN YAN MING
-**Vice-captain**: Tan Su Ping Carina (308)
+**Vice-captain**: ONG CHUA WEN
-**Vice-captain**: Goh Qian Rong (305)
+**Vice-captain**:
-**Leader**: Teo Chunyu Isabel (202)
+**Leader**:

 Boys
 **Captain**: Naufal Rusyaidi bin Rozi (307)